philippeschoeb/reproduced_papers/HQNN_MythOrReality/README.md

 To run the HQNN experiments ```python3 implementation.py```

 ### Results
-So far, the results we obtained for the parameter counts are as follows:
+The results we obtained for the parameter counts are as follows:
 ![Results parameters](./assets/Results.png)